AN EXCITING DEVELOPMENT

 Very sadly, another shareholder change happened in 2014 when the founder Mr. Gomes passed away, handing over his shares to his heirs.
 In the same year, the company diversified its product portfolio and moved outside the automotive industry into the luxury apparel industry, supplying small parts to one of the world’s leading international fashion houses with products ranging from luxury handbags to many other leather goods.
 In the following year 2015, COINDU continued its internationalization strategy, opening a new plant in Mexico.
 In addition, new direct sourcing with Porsche and Mini was achieved.

-Today, COINDU is still a 100% family owned company from Portugal and Germany, representing all three generations, which are committed to its Portuguese history and origins, while at the same time remaining open to a modern and international management approach, believing in the competence and quality of its employees in Portugal, Romania, Mexico and Germany.
+Today, COINDU’s headquarters is still in Portugal, representing all three generations, which are committed to its Portuguese history and origins, while at the same time remaining open to a modern and international management approach, believing in the competence and quality of its employees in Portugal, Romania, Mexico and Germany.